jzb/miniconf/docs/index.md

 The miniconf will focus on the open source tools and best practices for working with cloud tools, containers, and orchestration software (e.g., Kubernetes, Apache Mesos, and others).
 We want the leading developers working on those tools, as well as users who are deploying them in real production environments to share their knowledge and show where tools will be going in 2015.

-We welcome talks on container security, creeating complex applications in the cloud, working with open source Platforms-as-a-Service, container orchestration, packaging applications in containers, single-purpose operating sytems, and presentations on the state and future of these applications from their developers.
+We welcome talks on container security, creating complex applications in the cloud, working with open source Platforms-as-a-Service, container orchestration, packaging applications in containers, single-purpose operating sytems, and presentations on the state and future of these applications from their developers.

-Presentations should be useful to practicioners, and technical in nature.
+Presentations should be useful to practitioners, and technical in nature.
 Talks should **not** be promotional in nature.

 ### Format for Presentations